kevin70613/TX_TradeStrAdj.tiga/README.md

 # TX_TradeStrAdj.tiga
-TX trading strategies adjusted by using technical indicators and genetic algorithms -- source code and obtained results for ...
+Source code and obtained results for “TX trading strategies adjusted by using technical indicators and genetic algorithms”